Apple Releases New Public Betas of iOS 15 and iPadOS 15

 Focus is designed to help keep you on task by cutting out notifications you don't want while you're busy, and there's a new notifications summary feature that prevents you from being inundated with unimportant notifications throughout the day.

-Safari has a redesigned look with a compact tab bar that's located at the bottom of the screen, plus Tab Groups let users save open tabs for later.
+Safari has a redesigned look with a compact tab bar that's located at the bottom of the screen (which is optional as of this beta), plus Tab Groups let users save open tabs for later.
 Maps has a new zoomed out globe view and a new 3D view in select cities, plus there's more road detail and an AR-based walking direction feature.

 The Wallet app will support IDs and more kinds of keys in iOS 15, and Photos gains updates to Memories and a new Live Text feature that uses on-device intelligence to recognize the text in an image, making it searchable and copyable.
 Spotlight is better than ever, and processing for Siri requests is now done directly on device.